 (1) There is no Executive Committee of the Board of Directors.
-Mr. Dwyer, Mr. Ehrhardt, Mr. Keehner (until May 2018) and Ms. Roberts (until May 2018) are members of the Audit Committee.
+Mr. Behrens, Mr. Dwyer, Mr. Ehrhardt and Ms. Glasser are members of the Audit Committee.
 Messrs.
-Dwyer, Ehrhardt, Friedman, Keehner (until May 2018) and Oughtred are members of the Compensation Committee.
+Dwyer, Ehrhardt, Friedman and Oughtred are members of the Compensation Committee.
+Mr. Behrens, Mr. Dwyer, Mr. Ehrhardt, Mr. Friedman, Ms. Glasser and Mr. Oughtred are members of the Compliance Committee.
 Messrs.
-Behrens, Dwyer, Ehrhardt, Friedman, Keehner (until May 2018) and Oughtred are members of the Compliance Committee.
-Messrs.
-Behrens, Friedman, Keehner (until May 2018) and Oughtred are members of the Nominating and Corporate Governance Committee.
-The Special Committee of the Board of Directors was dissolved and disbanded on May 8, 2017 and the Compliance Committee assumed responsibility for completing any outstanding work, any unfinished committee matters and continuing the work for which the Special Committee was originally formed.
+Behrens, Friedman, Oughtred and Roth are members of the Nominating and Corporate Governance Committee.